sakuli/sakuli-openshift-s2i/README.md

 ## Installing the image on a customers cluster

-### Creating and linking a docker secret
+### Creating a docker secret and importing the image
-In order to connect to docker hub during a OpenShift build, it is required to create a `docker-registry` secret containing the credentials to access the _taconsol_ docker repository and link it to the servicea ccount `builder`.
+In order to connect to docker hub during a OpenShift image import, it is required to create a `docker-registry` secret containing the credentials to access the _taconsol_ docker repository so that the image can be imported as follows.
 ```shell script
 oc create secret docker-registry dockerhub-sakuli-secret \
     --docker-server=docker.io \